 Bitcoin mining is a process through which new Bitcoins come into existence.
-The Bitcoin blockchain network consists of “miners” who are responsible for creating new blocks, validating transactions and creating new Bitcoins.
+The Bitcoin blockchain network consists of “miners” who are responsible for creating new blocks, validating transactions, and creating new Bitcoins.
 Miners around the world have to solve mathematical puzzles in an attempt to create the new block and earn “block rewards.”
-These rewards are 12.5 Bitcoins.
+These rewards are 12.5 Bitcoins, which can then be saved in a digital wallet, or traded on platforms like the ones talked about hier in this article.
 Keep piling on the money, and you could be sitting on a small crypto fortune.
+If you are new to crypto, and you are trying to decide which trading platform to use after mining, you can check out fellow traders who have used services like Crypto Superstar to see if this has potential.

 But things are easier said than done in the world of cryptocurrencies.
 Remember, you are competing with an army of miners from around the world who have the same goal as you- mine the next block.
-This means that you will need lots of computing power, electricity and a mountain of patience before you could get something in mining.
+This means that you will need the best crypto mining rigs with lots of computing power, electricity, and a mountain of patience before you could get something in mining.
+You can also make use of free resources from online communities like Mining Store.
 According to the current difficulty level, your chance of mining a block is one in six trillion.

 If you think that mining for Bitcoin could be a valuable business for you, follow our guide and get started.